-Application of a new patented corrosion and scale inhibition technology was well suited for this situation, because it permitted ZLD operation of the cooling towers 1.
-The technology is licensed by Water Conservation Technology International to US and international water treatment companies 2.
-The process eliminates scaling potential by removing hardness with ion exchange pretreatment (softening).
-Silica in the source water, that is normally associated with scale deposition, is modified by the silica chemistry control process to non scaling forms of silica.
-This modified silica chemistry also provides outstanding corrosion protection to system metals.
-The silica corrosion inhibition mechanism is so effective that cooling water can now be concentrated to TDS levels that would not have been possible with traditional chemical inhibitors.
+operation of the cooling towers.1 The technology is licensed by Water Conservation Technology International to U.S. and international water treatment companies.2 The process eliminates scaling potential by removing hardness with ion exchange pretreatment (softening).
+Silica in the source water, which is normally associated with scale deposition, is modified by the silica chemistry control process to non-scaling forms of silica.
+This modified silica chemistry also